-Public and nonprofit entities that are not part of the juvenile justice system are eligible to apply .
+Public and nonprofit entities that are not part of the juvenile justice system are eligible to apply, unless you are part of the juvenile justice system.

 For-profit organizations are not eligible.

 Faith-based and community organizations that meet the eligibility requirements are eligible for awards under this funding opportunity.